jayhack/inventar.io/README.md

   - yikyak: email yikyak@ivioapp.com with a comment in the subject line (or nothing) in order to post to a public, anonymous messageboard and see the most recent comments.

+  - translate: email translate@ivioapp.com with text in the body and your desired language in the subject line and receive a translation back, courtesy of Google Translate.

 Inventar.io provides developers with simple access to SMS and email messaging services as well as NoSQL database storage.
 This allows one to emulate a huge range of popular web services for those without affordable access.
 Please help us scale horizontally - make craigslist/twitter/yikyak/whatever accessible via email! - and provide valuable services to those in need.